MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/New-MgDeviceManagementGroupPolicyCategory.md

 ### -Parent
-The category entity stores the category of a group policy definition To construct, please use Get-Help -Online and see NOTES section for PARENT properties and create a hash table.
+The category entity stores the category of a group policy definition To construct, see NOTES section for PARENT properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphGroupPolicyCategory